renovatebot/renovate/lib/modules/manager/dockerfile/readme.md

 #### `FROM` support

 Renovate can update images referenced in `FROM` directives.
-This also works for multi stage builds where multiple `FROM` directives are being used in a single `Dockerfile`.
+This even works for multi-stage builds with many `FROM` directives in one Dockerfile.

 ```dockerfile
 FROM node:20.9.0